 1963: “Locking Up My Heart” by The Marvelettes was released.
 It was the group’s first single to feature Wanda Young as lead vocalist on the A-side as well as the first charting single written and produced by Motown’s main production team Holland–Dozier–Holland.

 1964: At the same time that the Beatles had five songs on the Billboard Hot 100 chart, the band went to #1 on the album chart with Meet the Beatles!, the group’s second LP released in American and first issued by Capitol Records.
 The album remained at #1 for eleven weeks before being replaced by the group’s next US album, The Beatles’ Second Album.

-1966: The Walker Brothers released their cover of “The Sun Ain’t Gonna Shine (Anymore),” originally recorded by Frankie Valli a year earlier.
+1966: The Walker Brothers released their cover of “The Sun Ain’t Gonna Shine (Anymore),” which was originally recorded by Frankie Valli a year earlier.
 It became the group’s highest charting song, reaching #13 on the Billboard Hot 100 and #1 on the UK chart.

 1968: John Lennon and George Harrison flew to India with their wives to study Transcendental Meditation with Maharishi Mahesh Yogi at his ashram in Rishikesh.
 Five days later, Paul McCartney and Ringo Starr arrived in India, meeting road manager and assistant Mal Evans.